Chase Date: November 11, 2015

 Late season hail mary chase is the best way to describe November 11th.
-A very strong system ejecting out to the mid plains above some meager moisture and marginal instability should have been my first clues to skip, but nonetheless logistics worked out and I headed out Tuesday after work for the Hampton Inn in Leavenworth, KS.
+A very strong system ejecting out to the mid plains above some meager moisture and marginal instability should have been my first clues to skip, but nonetheless logistics worked out and I headed out Tuesday after work for a hotel in Leavenworth, KS.

 Woke up Wednesday morning with the idea of heading to NW Missouri, so I headed up towards Maysville, MO where I topped off my tank and sat for awhile.
 A storm had gone up between Falls City and Nebraska City, NE and become tornado warned with other storms firing to the south on it’s flank, so I decided to position a little further north at the Iowa/MO line.
 I got my customary F-Iowa picture before continuing on into that crap state.